Arunsenthil-ece/Kubernetes_deployment/README.md

 🚀 Getting Started
 -------------------
-1. Clone the Repository
+1. Clone the Repository:

-It is recommended to clone this into your Linux home directory (especially if using WSL2) to avoid permission issues:
+* It is recommended to clone this into your Linux home directory (especially if using WSL2) to avoid permission issues:

 ```bash
 cd ~